Saskatchewan Landing Provincial Park

 Saskatchewan Landing Provincial Park (often shortened to Sask Landing) is a provincial park in the Canadian province of Saskatchewan.
-It is located in the valley of the South Saskatchewan River at the western end of Lake Diefenbaker in the RM of Saskatchewan Landing No. 167, about 50 km north of Swift Current.
+It is in the valley of the South Saskatchewan River at the western end of Lake Diefenbaker in the RM of Saskatchewan Landing No. 167, about 50 km north of Swift Current.
 The park is 5735 ha in size.

 Popular activities in the park include hiking, swimming, camping, and fishing.
 The park is home to the historic Goodwin House and notable crossing of the South Saskatchewan River.
 The Goodwin House serves as the visitor information centre for the park.
+It also includes an 18-hole golf resort.

 History

 The location is believed to be a former Métis river crossing and part of the historic Swift Current-Battleford Trail.
 There are many pieces of evidence supporting the theory: ruts left from the Red River carts crossing the river, teepee rings, trails, and the Goodwin House (a large stone building built by Frank Goodwin in 1897).
 It is believed that in the early 1900s, Saskatchewan Landing became a stop-over point for travellers, supported by the Goodwin House.